This post was most recently updated on March 28th, 2023.3 min read.

 I suppose you could even make it a wildcard URL to match all of your APIs… But I got mine working with the one above, so I was good with that.

-In case you weren’t able to resolve the reason of this issue, or you had to forward the instructions to someone else, there’s still a workaround which enables you to modify the tags and categories for your posts while you’re waiting for an actual solution!
+In case you weren’t able to resolve the reason for this issue, or you had to forward the instructions to someone else, there’s still a workaround which enables you to modify the tags and categories for your posts while you’re waiting for an actual solution!

 You can always navigate to your “All Posts” view, and click “Quick Edit” on an article – and that’ll bring up a new form (like below) that enables you to set the categories and tags for the article.
 Not super user-friendly, and kinda antiquated – but works!